Police: West Haven man shot, killed by stalker hiding in his backyard | Gephardt Daily

 WEST HAVEN, Utah, June 29, 2023 (Gephardt Daily) — A 50-year-old West Haven man died Wednesday night after being shot and killed by a stalker who was hiding in his backyard, police said.

 Dallas Wade Martineau, 40, of Roy, was arrested for investigation of first-degree felony murder following the fatal shooting near 4300 W. 4700 South.
 The victim’s name was not immediately released.
-The affidavit says the suspect and victim were related by marriage.

 Martineau told Weber County sheriff‘s deputies he drove to the shooting victim’s home, hid in his backyard and waited for an opportunity to shoot him, according to a probable cause statement filed in 2nd District Court.
 After shooting the man multiple times, Martineau fled the scene, according to the sheriff’s office.